phantauth/phantauth-doc/src/en/api.md

 ## OpenID Connect

-The OpenID Connect Provider of PhantAuth supports the flows listed in the OpenID Connect specifications (Hybrid, Implicit, Authorization Code), as well as the Resource Owner Password grant type, specified in the OAuth 2.0 specifications.
+The OpenID Connect Provider of PhantAuth supports the flows listed in the OpenID Connect specifications (Hybrid, Implicit, Authorization Code), as well as the Resource Owner Password grant type specified in the OAuth 2.0 specifications.
 PhantAuth as an OpenID Connect Provider can be integrated with a variety of web applications, mobil applications, and  backend applications.
 The integration can be either direct, as in the case of the OpenID Connect Provider, or through an authentication integration service, as in the case of Auth0 or Azure Active Directory B2C.
 To learn more, please go to chapter [Integration](https://doc.phantauth.net/#/integration).

 Examples: